-Easy-to-read medicine information about finasteride – what is it, how to take finasteride safely and possible side effects.
-Finasteride is commonly called Finpro, Fintral or Proscar.
+Finasteride is used to treat symptoms of an enlarged prostate.
+Find out how to take it safely and possible side effects.
+Finasteride is also called Finpro, Fintral or Proscar.

 |Type of medicine||Also called|

 - Finasteride is used to shrink an enlarged prostate and in this way helps to relieve the symptoms associated with an enlarged prostate such as difficulty in beginning the flow of urine, weak urinary flow, and the need to urinate frequently or urgently (including during the middle of the night).